Implement CI/CD workflows with Azure Databricks

 DATABRICKS_TOKEN: $

-Before committing the changes, replace /path/to/your/notebook with the file path of your notebook in your repository and /Workspace/Users/your_username/your_notebook with the file path where you want to import the notebook in your Azure Databricks workspace.
+Before committing the changes, replace /Workspace/Users/your_username/your_notebook with the file path where you want to import the notebook in your Azure Databricks workspace.

-This code will once again install and configure Databricks CLI, import the Notebook to your Databricks File System, and create and run a job that you can monitor in the Workflows page of your workspace.
-Check the output and verify that the data sample is modified.
+This code will once again install and configure Databricks CLI, import the notebook to your workspace, and create a job run that will execute it.
+You can monitor the progress of the job run in the Workflows page of your workspace.
+Check the output and verify that the data sample is loaded into a dataframe and modified for further analysis.

 Clean up